br3ndonland/udacity-fsnd/01-fundamentals/fsnd01_13_css.md

 Editing site with developer tools

 * How do you add a line break to the CSS? -> right click on the style tag and select "edit as HTML"

+Mobile development

+* Click the mobile icon in Chrome's developer tools to view a mobile version.

 Saving site with developer tools